boundtotheearth/tp/docs/UserGuide.md

 ##### 5.1.6c.
 Sorting with Only Order Specified

-The current sort type is assumed if the `type` is not specified.
+The current sort type will be used if the `type` is not specified.

 If there is no existing project order (when the application restarts), order will be alphabetical by default.